NebulaTheBot/Nebula/README.md

 # About
-Nebula is a bot that's planned to be available in Discord, Guilded, Revolt, Telegram, etc.
+Nebula is a bot.

+For contibuting guidelines, head to [the contributing guidelines.](/CONTRIBUTING.md)